curateteaching/digitalpedagogy/keywords/textanalysis.md

 * the widespread availability of computational power and storage offer new ways of curating, displaying, and using collections of texts for human or machine analysis;
 * tools for data visualization and multimodal composition offer new ways of exploring texts and building arguments.

-[KDH: AH HA!
-THIS LIST ABOVE SEEMS TO ANSWER THE QUESTION ABOUT THE VALUE OF TEXT ANALYSIS TO THE HUMANITIES]
+Not only might the objects of humanist study be seen as always addressable, but also its methods of analysis can be understood as already aligned with computation.
 Stephen Ramsay points out that "critical reading practices already contain elements of the algorithmic" because critical interpretation "relies on a heuristic of radical transformation.
 The critic . . . puts forth not the text, but a new text in which the data has been paraphrased, elaborated, selected, truncated, and transduced" (Ramsay 2011, 16).
-Because the current digital environment alters our encounters with texts, it encourages us to reflect on what it is we think we are doing when we collect, explore, interpret, and argue about them.
-[KDH: WHO IS THE "WE" HERE?
-SCHOLARS?
-STUDENTS?
-FACULTY?]
+Digital technologies can be used to expand the scale of traditional methods (and thereby transform them) or to open entirely new modes and possibilities for text analysis.

-The artifacts presented here represent a broad specrum of approaches to teaching text analysis, which I have organized into four categories: rethinking the digital, text analysis tools and methods, textual editing as text analysis, and communicating text analysis digitally.
-[KDH: GREAT TAXONOMY] I have focused on assignments aimed at the undergraduate classroom, but many of these could be adapted for other levels.
-[KDH: GOOD!
-MANY WILL WANT TO KNOW THAT THEY CAN ADAPT THESE ASSIGNMENTS FOR VARIETY OF AUDIENCES] More specialized resources and syllabi for text analysis in courses involving programming languages can be found under Further Resources.
+The artifacts presented here represent a broad spectrum of approaches to teaching text analysis, which I have organized into four categories: rethinking the digital, text analysis tools and methods, textual editing as text analysis, and communicating text analysis digitally.
+I have focused on assignments aimed at the undergraduate classroom, but many of these could be adapted for other levels.
+More specialized resources and syllabi for text analysis in courses involving programming languages can be found under Further Resources.

 ###Rethinking the Digital